Getting started

 If you're not using a custom domain, you can remove the line starting with cname:

-and instead add the GitHub repository name:
+and instead add the GitHub repository name using the baseUrl:

 Then, your status page may be hosted on https://user.github.io/repo/, where user